gavrilaf/SwiftSort/README.md

 # SwiftSort

 When I was reading perfect book `Introdution to algorithms` from Tomas Cormen, I decided to implement some algorithms.
-Just for more deeply understanding.
+Just for deeper understanding.

-But when I started, I'd thought that would be interesting to measure Swift performance in some simple situations.
+But when I started, I thought that would be interesting to measure Swift performance in some simple situations.

 And what I got...

 For simple measuring I used `selection sort`, because it's simple and slow.
-So we don't need millions iterations to get difference.
+So we don't need million iterations to get difference.

 ### Function call vs scruct method call vs Generic (struct<Int>)